HFA303 Biological Consequences of Selection

 Type of course:

 13 lectures with some exercises lasting 2 hours.
-Semester presentations.
+Mandatory semester presentations.

 An examiner assesses the oral examination.
 Individual examination result.